VirtuOz/smart-router/README.md

 - The message is routed to actor1 which reply to the queue `actor/2/actor_id2` (subscribed by actor2)
 - ...
 It stops after two back and forth.

+#### Tests
+The test folder contains different actors used to test the behaviour of the *smart-router*.

+1. `agent` is the main actor.
+It will decide of the flow of the messages by adding some metadata.
+2. `ui` simulates a UI.
+It can request to *talk* to the external `service`.
+3. `service` is an external service to which some messages can get routed.

+Use `mocha` from the command line to launch the tests.